dutchie031/Spearhead/_docs/Reference.md

 ## Configuration

+Spearhead will always try to be as configurable as possible. <br/>
+Underneath you can see all configuration values.
+Be aware there are nested tables. <br/>
+The values are the default values in case no configuration was found. <br/>
+You can also choose to programatically overwrite only the parts that you want, but be aware of `nil` references and order of files.

 Overwrite the values in your own script (before spearhead runs) or <a download="spearheadConfig.lua" href="./spearheadConfig.lua" target="_blank" rel="noopener noreferrer">Download Config File</a> to edit

 ```lua